=> Nella visualizzazione desktop la versione in italiano è più in basso <=

 data used.
 Italy

-NOTE 1 (quite technical and can be skipped)
+NOTE 1 (quite technical and can be skipped at a first reading)

 Without going into statistical details, it is appropriate to clarify that it doesn’t make much sense to ask for (and it’s misleading to give ...) the "exact value" of Ro because, as on many statistical parameters detected on samples, it is only possible to make an “estimation by interval" or identify two values (min and max) which determine the so-called "Confidence Interval" generally - but not necessarily - centered on the average of the values derived from the experimental data (with all the uncertainties deriving from their suboptimal collection and transmission to the analysis centers) which has a high probability of containing the "true value" (still unknown) of this parameter.